Assistance for Library Users with Disabilities at Wells Library

 - Subject guides - topical guides to resources organized by academic discipline

 - Recommend a purchase

 - More information about reference & research services

-- searching for sources for a paper or project for your class
+- Searching for sources for a paper or project for a class

 Contact us to schedule a consultation.